Conviasa: History

-In August 2016, it has been reported that over 80 percent of Conviasa pilots quit their jobs due to low and outstanding payments and the airline had to reduce operations down to around 16 flights per day subsequently.
-Additionally, several of the company's aircraft have been stored unused since several months.
+In August 2016, it was reported that over 80 percent of Conviasa pilots quit their jobs due to low and outstanding payments.
+The airline subsequently had to reduce operations to around 16 flights per day.
+Additionally, several of the company's aircraft have been stored unused for several months.

 On May 5, 2017, Conviasa was forced to suspend all international operations due to a lack of foreign currency to pay for international aircraft insurance.
 Also in May 2017, Wamos Air terminated its contract with Conviasa on short notice.
 Wamos Air operated a single Boeing 747-400 for Conviasa between Caracas and Madrid.
 In autumn 2019, Conviasa started again many early terminated international routes back for its network.

-On February 7, 2020 the United States Office of Foreign Assets Control ("OFAC") added Conviasa and its fleet of 40 aircraft to the Specially Designated Nationals list.
-In practice this makes it extremely unlikely that Conviasa will be able to source replacement parts for its fleet of airworthy and grounded B737 aircraft.
-Additionally, US Nationals are prohibited from flying on Conviasa's domestic and international flights.
+On February 7, 2020, the United States Office of Foreign Assets Control ("OFAC") added Conviasa and its fleet of 40 aircraft to the Specially Designated Nationals list.
+In practice, this makes it extremely unlikely that Conviasa could source replacement parts for its fleet of airworthy and grounded B737 aircraft.
+Additionally, U.S. nationals are prohibited from flying on Conviasa's domestic and international flights.
 Finally, to the extent that other countries abide by OFAC policy, those countries (Brazil, France, UK) will refuse to sell Conviasa replacement parts for Embraer and Airbus aircraft, prohibit its nationals from flying Conviasa, and will cancel Conviasa-serviced routes to their respective countries (Panama, Mexico, Bolivia, and Ecuador).

 In July 2020, Conviasa bought a 23-year old Airbus A340-300 to supplement its single A340-200, as well as to reinforce air cargo and long radius.
-In March and June 2022, Conviasa received two 20-year old Airbus A340-600s as part of the company’s fleet expansion, also announcing that the company will receive a A340-500 in the following months.
-Conviasa however, retired their last commercial A340-200 in October 2022.
-This means Conviasa will be the only commercial operator that operated all models of the Airbus A340.
+In March and June 2022, Conviasa received two 20-year old Airbus A340-600s as part of the company's fleet expansion, also announcing that it will receive an A340-500 in the following months.
+This means Conviasa will be the only commercial operator that operates all models of the Airbus A340.